boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ~~~
 {: #figure-16 title="QoS with IPv6 Encapsulation" artwork-align="center"}

-   From the QoS perspective, both options are similar.
+   From a QoS perspective, both options are similar.
 However, there
    is one difference between the two options.
 The MPLS TC is only 3
    bits (8 possible combinations), while DSCP is 6 bits (64 possible
    combinations).
 Hence, SRv6 {{?RFC8754}} provides more flexibility for TN CoS